-To that end we recommend Terms of Reference that support and enable the four principles, above.
-For instance, whereas suggest that affordability and accessibility can be enhanced by creating tax concessions for financial advice, our view is that if this platform is not built on all of 'the four pillars', it would be counter-productive.
+To that end we recommend reform that supports and enable the four principles, above.
+For instance, whereas industry suggests that affordability and accessibility can be enhanced by creating tax concessions for financial advice, our view is that if this platform is not built on all of 'the four pillars', it would be counterproductive.
 By way of another example, providing regulatory concessions that permit lengthy Statements of Advice to be reduced to a much abridged 'Letters of Advice' will likewise be counter-productive unless all four pillars are essential ingredients in the delivery of that advice.